Fikri1234/Microservices_SpringBoot/README.md

 }
 ```

-Create service to consume family member service, and add two annotations @FeignClient and @RibbonClient to enable ribbon and feign client.
+Create service to consume family member, and add two annotations @FeignClient and @RibbonClient to enable ribbon and feign client.
 ```
 @FeignClient(name="family-member-service")
 @RibbonClient(name="family-member-service")